 See the specific requirements in the Technical Vulnerability Management Standard in the University Policy Library.
 The following supplements the requirements in University policy.

 Technical vulnerabilities must be remediated and managed.
 This includes technical vulnerabilities related to security configuration of devices and applications, security updates for the operating system and all software applications, and firmware updates for devices.
 Take steps as directed to remediate the technical vulnerabilities identified on the IT resources you provide IT support for or for which you self-manage following the security level.

-Vulnerability management is designed to proactively mitigate or prevent the exploitation of technical vulnerabilities which exist in IT Resources.
+Vulnerability management is designed to proactively mitigate or prevent the exploitation of technical vulnerabilities that exist in IT Resources.
 The process includes:

 - proactively scanning or identifying vulnerabilities;